imfulee/ChineseDetector/README.md

 As of now, we do not use the `nltk` package for our purposes, rather we wrote out own implementation of

-- tokenization
+- tokenization (removing all non-繁體華文 unicode characters)
 - building the n-gram
 - smoothing technique (Lidstone's Law)
 - some kind of classifier

-The is a wish we could pivot to use more standard packages in the future.
+We wish to pivot towards using more standard packages (such as `nltk`) in the future.

 ## Usage